 Now Ghaul is focused on showing the Traveller the error of its ways.
 At the start of Destiny 2, and in the events of its first mission, he and the Red Legion attack Earth’s Last City in overwhelming force.
 He has a ship that unfurls to encircle the Traveller, and when it does, all Guardians are de-powered.
 You lose your gifts and stagger, defenceless, away from the fight.
 This explains why Ghaul wins – he’s organised, and has his stuff together.
 In the words of game director Luke Smith: “he’s like Alan Rickman’s character in Die Hard.”

-Eventually though, you'll go further.
+Eventually though, you go further.
 There are three other planets in the sequel: Nessus, Io, and Titan.
 Each of the Vanguard’s three class mentors has wound up there for some personal reason: Nathan Fillion’s Cayde-6, the Hunter mentor, has run off to try and play the hero on Nessus and gotten captured, so you should rescue him.

 Titan and Vanguard leader, Commander Zavala, has suffered an existential crisis and fled to Titan to sulk.
 The Warlock, Ikora Rey, has run off to Io, the last place the Traveller’s Light touched in the solar system.
 For more on those planets and what you’ll do there, check out our Destiny 2 planets guide.

-That’s all we know officially for now, but looking further ahead, we can glean some clues from the Destiny 2 expansion pass.
+That’s all the story in the main campaign, but looking further ahead, we can glean some clues from the Destiny 2 expansion pass.
 As you can see from its listing on theMicrosoft store, it contains two expansions, each marked by a symbol.
 The golden eye represents Osiris, while the blue winged diamond represents Rasputin.
 These are outlying figures in Destiny lore that cast a huge shadow despite being relatively under-explored in the first game, so this hint that we’ll see more of them is pretty exciting.

 If you’d like to catch up on more of Destiny’s lore, check out ourprimer.